All suspects arraigned, out of jail; latest update on predator sting operation

 Peterson is out after posting $2,500 bail.

 An officer with the Marquette County Jail told Local 3 that Abramson, Trepanier and Roop are no longer held there.
-Their bonds were originally set at $10,000 but were lowered.
+A clerk with the court tells us their bonds were originally set at $25,000 but were lowered.

-Probable Cause conferences have been scheduled for the six suspects into early September, where we will learn whether the men and prosecutor will make a plea deal, or continue on toward trial.
+Probable Cause conferences have been scheduled into early September, where we will learn whether the men and prosecutor will make a plea deal, or continue on toward trial.